 2. Use breathwork

-The breath is a great thing for teens to utilize when starting off in meditation.
+The breath is a great thing for teens to utilize when starting in meditation.
 Check out my YouTube channel for guided meditations and Breathwork videos.

 3. Try meditating with crystals